-We'd pass up the base drivetrain for Cadillac's excellent 3.6-liter V-6.
-It checks in with a sonorous growl, but more importantly, 321 horsepower and 275 pound-feet of torque, and the same choice of rear- or all-wheel drive.
-The same six-speed automatic with paddles is standard on the rear-drive model, but a new eight-speed, paddle-shifted automatic is paired with the all-wheel-drive version.
-A 0-60 mph estimate of 6.0 seconds feels easily within reach here.
+The CTS' base powertrain is a hard pass.
+Head instead to the mid-line 3.6-liter V-6.
+It emits a deep and sonorous growl, but more importantly, 321 hp and 275 pound-feet of torque, and rear- or all-wheel drive.
+The same six-speed automatic comes with the rear-drive model; a new 8-speed, paddle-shifted automatic teams up with all-wheel drive to hit 60 mph in 6.0 seconds.

 Most of our time was spent on the road with the six-cylinder cars, both with GM's Magnetic Ride Control (MRC) suspension.
-That system, which uses dampers filled with magnetically charged fluid, able to change stiffness in milliseconds, is also in its third generation, and it's shared with the new Corvette Stingray .
-The CTS' magnetic dampers deliver on what was promised ten, twenty years ago, that electronics could deliver smooth and agreeable ride quality one moment, and sportscar-firm damping the next.
+MRC has magnetically charged dampers that can change their stiffness in milliseconds, is also in its third generation, and it's shared with the new Corvette Stingray .
+The CTS' magnetic dampers deliver an agreeable ride one moment, and sportscar-firm damping the next.
 More supple than the shorter ATS thanks to more wheelbase, the CTS is never floaty or uncontrolled.
-It also has sweetly tuned electric power steering and a remarkable sense of stability, just like its compact companion.
+It also has well-tuned power steering and a strong sense of stability, just like its compact companion.

 On GM's home court--its proving grounds--the CTS VSport neatly outlines how Cadillac has absorbed the schooling doled out over decades by cars like the S6 and even Lexus' GS F Sport.
-This new half-step to V-Series status lines up perfectly against Audi and Lexus in ambition, keeping some in the tank for later, for the M cars and the AMGs.
-The Vsport gets a flurry of handling upgrades all its own, including 18-inch Pirelli tires (19-inchers are an upgrade); a quicker steering ratio; a track mode for the magnetic dampers, steering, throttle, and shift points; an electronic limited-slip differential; and Brembo brakes.
+This new half-step to V-Series status lines up perfectly against Audi and Lexus in ambition.
+The Vsport adopts a flurry of handling upgrades: 18-inch Pirelli tires (with 19-inchers offered as an upgrade); a quicker steering ratio; a track mode for the magnetic dampers, steering, throttle, and shift points; an electronic limited-slip differential; and Brembo brakes.

 It all compiles beautifully, with more nuance that all its digital inputs suggest.
 On 18-inch summer tires, the CTS we lapped around Milford gripped the ground fanatically, needling its way through carousels and esses famously, piped-in soundtrack ripping through the cabin downshift after downshift.
 MRC seemed unnecessary in the ATS, where it's a second-gen setup.
-This firmware version is a must-upgrade: the CTS with MRC delivers top-drawer grip precisely, without ever slacking into lame mode.
+This firmware version is a must.
+With the magnetic dampers, the CTS grips with precision, and never lets up too much slack.

 Mind you, this is the VSport.
 There's a CTS-V still waiting for its debut.
 More on that in the months to come.